ai-systems-today/ai-systems.today.github.io/content/docs/training/index.md

 A logistics firm needed to upskill its data engineers in machine learning techniques to implement advanced route optimization models.

 **Solution:**
-The training team at AI Systems Today designed a practical ML workshop focusing on route optimization models and deployment strategies.
+The training team at AI SYSTEMS TODAY designed a practical ML workshop focusing on route optimization models and deployment strategies.

 **Implementation:**
 - Conducted a skills assessment to identify training needs.